Content of a 510(k)

 Prepare a draft Table of Contents and update it as you prepare your 510(k).
 The table of contents should list each required item with page numbers, including a list of attachments and appendices.
 It is usually easier to number pages by section, e.g. 1.1, 1.2 (or use dashes, 1-1), 2.2, 2.3, etc. If additional pages need to be inserted into a section, it is easier to renumber that section than having to renumber all the pages that follow the inserted material if you used sequential numbering.

-The 510(k) Screening Checklist is should be used to assure that the 510(k) is complete.
-It is helpful to attach the 510(k) screening checklist following the Table of Contents.
+The 510(k) Acceptance Checklist is used to determine whether the 510(k) meets a minimum threshold of acceptability and should be accepted for substantive review.
+It is helpful to attach the 510(k) Acceptance Checklist following the Table of Contents.
 It should include page numbers where each of the elements in the 510(k) can be found.
-This will allow the FDA reviewer to easily find each required element.
-Secondly, by writing page numbers on the checklist, the preparer of the 510(k) can be certain the 510(k) is complete.
+This will allow the FDA to easily find each required element.
+Second, by writing page numbers on the checklist, the 510(k) submitter may better ensure that the 510(k) is complete.
 The 510(k) may not be accepted for review if any of the required elements are not provided.

 Prepare a Statement of Indications for Use as a separate page.
-We recommend that you use the Indications for Use format.
-Use the ODE recommended format for submissions to ODE and the OIVD recommended format for submissions to OIVD.
+We recomment that you use the Indications for Use form.
 The statement should include specific indications, clinical settings, define the target population, anatomical sites, etc. This statement must be consistent with your labeling, advertising and instructions for use.
 Once the review is complete, FDA will include the Indications for Use Statement with the Substantial Equivalence (SE) letter to the applicant and make it available to the public on the Internet.

 510(k) Summary or Statement